Expensify/App/docs/articles/expensify-classic/expensify-card/Change-Expensify-Card-limit.md

 1. Hover over Settings, then click **Domains**.
 2. Click the name of the domain.
 3. Click the **Groups** tab on the left.
-4. Next Expensify Card Smart Limit field for the card and enter the desired limit.
+4. Click the Expensify Card Smart Limit field for the card and enter the desired limit.

 </div>